-Lden reflects an annual average 24-hour period.
-Lnight reflects the night time period between 23.00 and 07.00 Levels above apply to the Action Planning Process only and should not be used for planning purposes generally.
+These levels reflect an annual average 24-hour period.
+The levels above apply to the Action Planning Process only and should not be used for planning purposes generally.

 These values were decided upon after a review of guidance values issued in other countries.
 These values can be seen as indicative criteria in the decision-making process.
 Combined with the graphical results of noise mapping, consideration of the number of people exposed and the type of property the guidelines provide a useful framework for assessing noise impact.